 Nadaka Nature Park, Gresham OR

 Rain or Shine!
 Come dressed for weather and help improve Nadaka Nature Park.
 Bring working gloves & a water bottle if you have them.
 Volunteer as long as you can.
-Coffee, juice, water & refreshments provided by Wilkes East Neighborhood.
+Drinks and snacks will be provided for volunteers.

 No pre-registration required.
 Volunteers younger than 18 will need a signed waiver (available at the event).